 World Philosophy Day was introduced in 2002 by UNESCO to honour philosophical reflection in the entire world by opening up free and accessible spaces.
 Its objective is to encourage the peoples of the world to share their philosophical heritage and to open their minds to new ideas, as well as to inspire a public debate between intellectuals and civil society on the challenges confronting our society.

 In 2005 the UNESCO General Conference proclaimed that World Philosophy Day would be celebrated every third Thursday of November.

-In 2012, World Philosophy Day will be held on 15 November.
-This is the tenth time the day is being marked, with events being organized at the international, national and local levels.
-These will enable their participants to share a multitude of views and experiences, while fully respecting cultural diversity, with regard to the main theme of the 2012 World Philosophy Day: “Future Generations”.
+In 2013, World Philosophy Day will be held for the eleventh time on Thursday, 21 November with events organized at the international, national and local levels.
+They will enable their participants to share a multitude of views and experiences, fully respecting cultural diversity.
+This year’s World Philosophy Day celebrates philosophy in general, and at the same time offers an occasion for reflection on some of the major contemporary challenges, which are related to the general theme of the 2013 World Philosophy Day “Inclusive Societies, Sustainable Planet”.